mezo-org/musd/docs/README.md

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Redemption:**_ the act of swapping mUSD tokens with the system, in return for an equivalent value of collateral.
-Any account with an mUSD token balance may redeem them, regardless of whether they are a borrower.
+_**Redemption:**_ the act of swapping MUSD tokens with the system, in return for an equivalent value of collateral.
+Any account with an MUSD token balance may redeem them, regardless of whether they are a borrower.

 _**Liquidation:**_ the act of force-closing an undercollateralized Trove and redistributing its collateral and debt.
 When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the collateral distributed to depositors.
 If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateralization ratio.

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateralization ratio.

-_**Collateral Surplus:**_ The difference between the dollar value of a Troves's collateral, and the dollar value of its mUSD debt.
+_**Collateral Surplus:**_ The difference between the dollar value of a Troves's collateral, and the dollar value of its MUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

-_**Offset:**_ cancellation of liquidated debt with mUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.
+_**Offset:**_ cancellation of liquidated debt with MUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

-_**Gas compensation:**_ A refund, in mUSD and collateral, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+_**Gas compensation:**_ A refund, in MUSD and collateral, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.